-Our dogs are part of our family and naturally enough we want to involve them in our celebrations.
-Much of what we eat at Christmas is suitable for your dog but there are few things to watch out for when dishing up.
-Turkey bones, grapes, dried fruit such as raisins and dates, chocolate (unless it’s canine-friendly theobromine free chocolate), macadamia nuts and alcohol can all cause serious health problems for dogs so need to be kept out of their food bowl.
+Much of what we eat at Christmas is suitable for your dog, but there are few things to watch out for.
+Turkey bones, grapes, dried fruit such as raisins and dates, chocolate (unless it’s canine-friendly theobromine free chocolate), macadamia nuts and alcohol are just a few.
+They can all cause serious health problems for dogs, so they need to be kept out of their food bowl.

-That still leaves lots you can share if you don’t want to buy a tin of ready-prepared Christmas dinner dog food.
+That still leaves lots you can share with your dog.
+Alternatively, you could purchase ready-prepared dog Christmas dinner

-We all want some figgy pudding.
-Except dogs.
+We all want some figgy pudding except for dogs.
 Dogs can’t eat grapes, dried grapes (raisins and sultanas) or dates so Christmas pudding is instantly a no-go.
 If you want your dog to feel included you can make some doggy mince pies replacing the mincemeat with dog food.

 Don’t forget that Christmas cake, stollen and Panettone all contain dried fruit too.

-- If your dog is used to having cheese he’ll love to share a little bit at the end of the meal but as a high fat, lactose containing food if he’s not had it before it might upset his tummy a little.
+If your dog is used to having cheese he’ll love to share a little bit at the end of the meal but as high fat, lactose-containing food if he’s not had it before it might upset his tummy a little.

 Nuts are potential choking hazards so shouldn’t be offered whole.
 Some nuts such as Brazil nuts and macadamias are actually toxic and can cause vomiting, tremors and hypothermia if ingested so keep the nut bowl well out of harm’s way.